-The magnolia family has an ancient lineage and is widely distributed around the northern hemisphere in nature.
-Originally it seems to have evolved in Asia but there are also wild species native to North America; it’s deeply enough embedded in the culture that a magnolia bloom is the official state flower of both Mississippi and Louisiana, and the tree is also Mississippi’s state tree.
-Since magnolias became popular among gardeners hundreds of varieties have been cultivated and traded freely around the world, so there’s now an incredible choice available.
+The Magnolia family has an ancient lineage and is widely distributed around the northern hemisphere in nature.
+Originally it seems to have evolved in Asia but there are also wild species native to North America.
+In fact, it’s deeply enough embedded in the culture that a Magnolia bloom is the official state flower of both Mississippi and Louisiana, and the tree is also Mississippi’s state tree.
+Since Magnolias became popular among gardeners hundreds of varieties have been cultivated and traded freely around the world, so there’s now an incredible choice available.

-Magnolia stellata, or the Star Magnolia, is native to Japan but has become highly sought after in the USA.
+Star Magnolia (Magnolia stellata) is native to Japan but has become highly sought after in the USA.
 It’s a mid-sized tree that usually grows to between 15 and 20 feet high, and reaches a width of eight to 15 feet.
 Left to its own devices it usually forms a spreading domed crown, but many gardeners grow it into a globe or oval shape.
 It’s a deciduous tree that produces dense, glossy green foliage in spring; the leaves taper to a point.
-Like all magnolias, however, its most striking feature is the display of flowers it creates every spring.
+Like all Magnolias, however, its most striking feature is the display of flowers it creates every spring.
 The Royal Star variety is especially notable for this; it’s been cultivated for larger, showier flowers, and the effect is remarkable.
 Each bloom reaches a diameter of three to four inches across its twelve to 18 slender white petals, which surround a pale yellow center.